Josh Smith Player Props: Rangers vs. Astros

 Josh Smith At The Plate

-- Smith is batting .205 with four doubles, three home runs and 15 walks.
+- Smith is batting .207 with four doubles, four home runs and 15 walks.

-- Looking at the 47 games he has played this year, he's went deep in three of them (6.4%), and in 2.2% of his trips to the plate.
+- In 8.3% of his games this year, he has homered, and 2.8% of his trips to the dish.

-- Smith has driven in a run in five games this year (10.6%), including one multiple-RBI game.
+- In six games this season, Smith has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.